How to write the letter yu in Latin. Translator into Latin online. How to write last name and first name

 Why translate Russian letters into Latin?

-Since Russia is not yet a very rich country in our country and most companies cannot afford to organize the distribution of free samples to advertise their product, at the moment most of the freebie offers come from abroad.
+Since Russia is not yet a very rich country and most companies cannot afford to organize the distribution of free samples to advertise their products, at the moment most offers for freebies come from abroad.

-Since the most common language is English, the order forms for free samples are often in English.
+Since the most common language is English, order forms for free samples are often in English.

-Address information and full name of the recipient in such forms must be filled in Latin.
+The address information and full name of the recipient in such forms must be filled out in Latin.
 Since both our postmen and those companies that distribute freebies will understand the Latin alphabet.

-If you write in Russian, then there is a risk that the organizers of the action simply do not want to spend time translating and understanding what is written there.
+If you write in Russian, then there is a risk that the organizers of the action simply will not want to spend time translating and understanding what is written there.

-If you write in English, then our postmen will not understand to whom and where to deliver.
+If you write in English, then our postmen will not understand who and where to deliver.

 The best option is to write the freebie delivery address and the full name of the freebie recipient in Latin.

-Now the Internet is full of different translators, but most of them are either not convenient, or they need to be searched for a long time.
+Now the Internet is full of different translators, but most of them are either not convenient or take a long time to search for.

-We offer to constantly use our free translator of Russian text into Latin.
+We suggest constantly using our free translator of Russian text into Latin.

-When you order a freebie through forms written in English, then write the delivery address and full name in Latin.
+When you order freebies through forms written in English, write the delivery address and full name in Latin.

 What else to read